prithvipatl/DeathStarBench/socialNetwork/README.md

 ## Running the social network application
 ### Before you start
 - Install Docker and Docker Compose.
+- More instructions on using Cassandra as [backend storage for jaeger](#cassandra.md).
 - Make sure the following ports are available: port `8080` for Nginx frontend, `8081` for media frontend and `16686` for Jaeger.